In this article:

 After spending months in the enclosed, safe environment of the womb, they can become stressed and over-tired with the unfamiliar sights, sounds, and smells, which often leads to crying and colic.

-The sounds she heard were muffed by amniotic fluid but you can use noises that mimic that womb sound to soothe and comfort your baby at nap time.
-These noises are called white noise.
+The sounds she heard were muffled by amniotic fluid, but you can use noises that mimic that womb sound to soothe and comfort your baby at nap time, AKA white noise.

 Dr. Karp explains in an article in The Huffington Post, that babies are used to the loud whoosh of blood rushing through the placenta – and it’s even noisier than a vacuum cleaner.

-"No wonder babies fall asleep when they hear a hair drier, take a car ride or go to a noisy party,’ he explains.
+"No wonder babies fall asleep when they hear a hair drier, take a car ride or go to a noisy party," he explains.

 Types of white noise for baby sleep:

-Mimicking the continual whooshing sound made by the blood flowing through arteries near the womb, shushing is a long-known method of calming a distressed baby – especially combined with a gentle swinging motion.
+Shushing: Mimicking the continual whooshing sound made by the blood flowing through arteries near the womb, shushing is a long-known method of calming a distressed baby – especially combined with a gentle swinging motion.

-The constant whooshing noise of a fan is also a good bet for background noise, aiding your baby’s sleep.
+A fan: The constant whooshing noise of a fan is also a good bet for background noise, aiding your baby’s sleep.